The Real Reason You Don't Hear From These Rappers Anymore

 Few rap songs have reached No. 1 on the pop charts, and that was particularly true in 1990 when rap was considered a niche genre.
 However, MC Hammer's 1990 hit "U Can't Touch This" smashed through those barriers and paved the way for pop-oriented rap (or rap-oriented pop, depending on your point of view), as Songfacts explains, including his follow-up hit, "2 Legit 2 Quit."
 Hammer (born Stanley Kirk Burrell) became an icon, complete with cartoon tie-ins, merchandising, the whole bit.
 He made tens of millions, and he spent it as fast as he made it.
 As the Daily Mirror explains, Hammer spent so much money on anything and everything that he effectively went broke and was forced to declare bankruptcy.

 After his rap career fizzled, Burrell found God and went into the ministry, according to Believer's Portal.
-He maintains an active Instagram account, and it appears as though he's still involved in pastoral work, including distributing food to the poor in Oakland, California.
+He maintains an active Instagram account, and it appears as though he's still involved in the church, including distributing food to the poor in Oakland, California.
+He's also pivoted to tech investing in the last few years.

 Chamillionaire is a businessman